 Whittier Fruit Farm (North Chili)

-Take a weekend wagon ride to the patch and pick your pumpkin by the pound.
-It’s an ideal add-on after apple picking.
+Take a weekend wagon ride to the patch to pick your pumpkin by the pound.
+It’s an ideal add-on to apple picking.

 Website →